Kterlecki/project-two/README.md

 The map has been tested for normal map functionality i.e zoomin and movement.
 Also the searchbox has been tested on its ability to search for geolocations.
 I had issues with the searchbox to work correctly.
 After hours of trying to find a bug which didn't allow the searchbox to give suggestions I found out that I needed to enable more APIs from google cloud.

-The email functionality has also been tested extensivly using emailJS and private Gmail account
+The email functionality has also been tested extensivly using emailJS and private Gmail account.
+Emails require all fields to be filled in prior to submission

 The code was also tested on html and css validator